madprops/airc/README.md

 ![](https://i.imgur.com/H9yo8Jt.jpg)

-This is nodejs bot that allows users in irc channels to ask questions to openai.
+This is a nodejs bot that allows users in irc channels to ask questions to openai.

 It includes commands to alter the way the bot responds.